* Investments to build Maserati SUV-union

 * Ends union fears of closure

-* Fiat to invest around 1 bln euros at Mirafiori-union leader
+* Fiat to invest around 1 bln euros at Mirafiori-union

 * European carmakers battle sixth year of contraction